flavienbwk/book-devops/eng/AUDIOBOOK.md

 As you've realized, DevOps encourages not blaming stakeholders.
 It might seem logical to argue that if no one is personally accountable, teams might be less diligent in their daily duties.
 How can we imagine a production head deleting the entire client database without consequences?
 Leaders must realize their actions have repercussions.
 DevOps addresses this challenge in two ways:

 1. If your procedures are sound, there's no reason the engineer could've executed that command.
-If a mistake was made, it indicates that the rules governing the security of your production infrastructure weren't robust enough (manual access to production machines, lack of command checks/validation, no backups, poorly described procedures, communication gaps...).
+If a mistake was made, it indicates that the rules governing the security of your production infrastructure weren't robust enough (for example, due to manual access to production machines, lack of commands validation, no backups, poorly described procedures or communication gaps...).
 2. You hired an employee because they know their job (you did interview them, after all).
 If you're worried they won't take responsibility, speak with them or consider letting them go and revising your hiring policy.
 Trust your experts.
 If you have doubts, ask them to strengthen control rules and reassure you with typical scenarios.

 That's why you should start with available resources, but have the boldness to start small in your transformation journey.
 Your company should gradually implement procedures based on available human and financial resources.
 Once these techniques have been tested, iterate on a larger scale.